 Minnesota West Community and Technical College

 Minnesota West Community and Technical College has five campuses and two learning centers in beautiful southwest Minnesota.
 The college offers more than 60 majors in technical and liberal arts areas.

 - Five southwest Minnesota campus locations: Canby, Granite Falls, Jackson, Pipestone and Worthington.
 Learning centers in Luverne and Marshall.

 - State leader in online, distance delivery and technology

 - On campus wind tower used for both learning and power generation

-- NEW state of the art welding lab for hands-on learning
+- State of the art welding lab for hands-on learning

 - Leader in allied health programming with learning opportunities in former hospital setting

 - Named top 150 colleges in the country by the Aspen Institute